 Here’s how much you may need for a down payment when buying your home in the Seattle area:

 - VA: The U.S. Department of Veteran Affairs (VA) home loan program offers 100% financing to qualified borrowers.
 The VA Loan Program was created for military service members, veterans, and their families.
 Through this program, eligible borrowers can buy a home in the Seattle area with no down payment whatsoever.
 As you can imagine, this type of home loan is very popular among service members.

 - FHA: Home loans that are insured by the Federal Housing Administration require a minimum down payment of 3.5%.
 FHA loans are popular with Seattle home buyers who don’t have a lot of money saved for a down payment.
 They’re especially popular among first-time buyers in the Seattle area (though they’re not limited to this group).

 - Conventional: A conventional loan is one that is not insured or guaranteed by the federal government.
 This makes it different from the two programs mentioned above.
 In Seattle, down-payment requirements for conventional home loans typically range from 3% to 20%.
 Three-percent-down conventional loans have made a comeback in recent years.
-More and more lenders are offering them these days, in order to compete with the FHA program mentioned above.
+More and more Seattle mortgage lenders are offering them these days, in order to compete with the FHA program we mentioned above.

 Loan-to-Value Ratios & Mortgage Insurance

-Ready to Explore Your Options?
+Ready to Explore Your Mortgage Options?